VCL3D/DronePose/index.md

 </td>
 </tr>
 </table>
-<h2> Interpolation </h2>
+<h2> Pose Interpolation </h2>
-In our first experiment, we selected one random ground-truth pose and we interpolate between it with a random pose.
+In this experiment, an interpolation from a random pose towards the groundtruth pose is presented (_x-axis_), along with the sampled loss function value (_y-axis_).
-It can be seen that the proposed loss is more ﬂat than the IoU.
+The sensitivity of IoU is evident compared to the smoother behaviour of our proposed silhouette loss function.
 <table>
 <tr>
 <td>